Top 50 Best Golf Movies Of All Time

 Average

-The film follows a group of 7-year-old golfers as they travel to Pinehurst, North Carolina, to compete in the highly competitive World Championships of Junior Golf.
+The documentary tracks a diverse group of 7-year-old golfers as they journey to Pinehurst, North Carolina, to compete in the prestigious World Championships of Junior Golf.
+This intense competition forms the backdrop of their compelling stories.

 6